 (c) the expiry of one year after the day on which the diagram or plan of survey of the subdivision was endorsed with the approval of the Western Australian Planning Commission.

-(6) If the infrastructure contribution is not paid in full by the time the requirement to pay it ceases to be deferred, interest, calculated in accordance with regulation 82, accrues on any amount of the contribution that remains unpaid.
+(6) If the infrastructure contribution is not paid in full by the time deferment of the payment ceases, then interest, calculated in accordance with regulation 82, accrues on any amount of the contribution that remains unpaid.

-(7) The licensee may allow the requirement to be deferred subject to the developer agreeing to pay to the licensee the amount of any costs and disbursements payable by the licensee that are attributable to deferring the requirement or to lodging or withdrawing a memorial under section 128 of the Act.
+(7) The licensee may allow the payment of an infrastructure contribution in respect of a subdivided lot to be deferred subject to the developer agreeing to pay to the licensee the amount of any costs and disbursements payable by the licensee that are attributable to deferring the payment or to lodging or withdrawing a memorial under section 128 of the Act.

-(8) This regulation does not prevent the licensee and the developer from entering into an agreement about the deferral of the requirement and that agreement may displace the effect of subregulations (5), (6) and (7).
+(8) This regulation does not prevent the licensee and the developer from entering into an agreement about the deferral of the payment of an infrastructure contribution in respect of a subdivided lot and that agreement may displace the effect of subregulations (5), (6) and (7).

 (9) The licensee may recover from a developer an amount that the developer has agreed to pay under subregulation (7) and interest calculated in accordance with regulation 82 accruing on any part of the amount that remains unpaid after the time by which the developer agreed to pay it, and the licensee may seek an order for the recovery of the amount, and any interest, in a court of competent jurisdiction.

-(10) If a lot is, with the consent of the licensee, transferred while a memorial on the title of the lot is registered in relation to an infrastructure contribution under section 128(2)(b) of the Act, the transferee and the transferor are jointly and severally liable for payment of the contribution.
+(10) If a subdivided lot is, with the consent of the licensee, transferred while a memorial on the title of the lot is registered in relation to an infrastructure contribution under section 128(2)(b) of the Act, the transferee and the transferor are jointly and severally liable for payment of the contribution.

 (11) Subregulation (10) does not prevent the transferee from recovering the amount of the contribution from the transferor.

+[Regulation 29 amended in Gazette 13 Dec 2016 p.
+5667-9.]

 30. Subdivision: concession on water service charges

-(1) This regulation applies in respect of a lot if —
+(1) Water service charges in respect of a subdivided lot are not payable to a licensee for any period that is a concessional period in respect of that lot.

-(a) the lot is created by subdivision; and

-(b) the lot is in an operating area, in relation to water supply or sewerage services, of a licensee; and

-(c) the lot is not a habitable lot; and

-(d) there is neither a water supply connection nor a property sewer connection for the lot; and

-(e) if the area of the lot is 2 000 m2 or less — the lot is to be used for residential purposes or for purposes which include residential purposes; and

-(f) if the area of the lot is more than 2 000 m2 — the lot is to be used for a building or group of buildings that —

-(i) is solely for residential purposes; and

-(ii) contains a number of separate residential units.

-(2) No water service charge is payable to the licensee in respect of the lot for the concession period.
+[(2) deleted]

-(3) The concession period for the lot begins on the day on which a diagram or plan of survey of the subdivision is endorsed with the approval of the Western Australian Planning Commission and ends immediately before the earlier of —
+(3) The concession period for a subdivided lot begins on the day on which a diagram or plan of survey of the subdivision is endorsed with the approval of the Western Australian Planning Commission and ends immediately before the earlier of —

 (a) the day on which the owner transfers the ownership of the lot to give effect to an agreement for the sale of land; or